hiren505/smart_lock/README.md

-The Projectdemonstration is available on the following Youtube link.
+The Project demonstration is available on the following Youtube link.

 https://www.youtube.com/watch?v=gJ8KwYtiN78